US military departments

 The Office of Naval Research (ONR), for instance, runs synthetic biology programs to develop novel materials like adhesives for ship repair or anti-fouling coatings to prevent marine growth on vessel hulls.

 On the medical side, the Navy operates several international research labs in partnership with host nations.
 These research units (like NAMRU in Asia and South America) track diseases that could affect deployed forces and research medical countermeasures, including treatments and vaccines.
-The Navy is also exploring emerging biotech like gene editing, microbiome research, and biomanufacturing for military applications—the DOD’s 2022 Biotech Modernization strategy, for example, highlighted opportunities like self-repairing uniform fabrics and microbes engineered to produce critical supplies.
+The Navy is also exploring emerging biotech like gene editing, microbiome research, and biomanufacturing for military applications—the DOW’s 2022 Biotech Modernization strategy, for example, highlighted opportunities like self-repairing uniform fabrics and microbes engineered to produce critical supplies.

 Department of the Air Force (DAF)

 The Department of the Air Force, established in 1947 through the National Security Act, is charged with gaining and maintaining air and space superiority, providing global mobility, and ensuring strategic nuclear deterrence.
-In 2019, the Space Force was established under DAF to manage growing demands for military space operations and defend US space assets.24 Together, these services enable national security through dominance in air, space, and cyberspace, operating everything from hypersonics and nuclear bombers to GPS satellites and missile warning systems.
+In 2019, the Space Force was established under DAF to manage growing demands for military space operations and defend US space assets.
+Together, these services enable national security through dominance in air, space, and cyberspace, operating everything from hypersonics and nuclear bombers to GPS satellites and missile warning systems.

 Organization